Tempo logotype

 Every Timesheets suggestion needs human approval before it posts to a CapEx or OpEx account, and each entry stays auditable line by line.
 Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.
 Because the agents operate on the Jira issues Structure PPM, Capacity Planner, and Financial Manager already govern, AI outputs feed directly into portfolio and financial decisions.

 Integrations follow a similar pattern.
 Airtable positions itself as a connector-rich platform.
 Tempo is Jira-native first and integrates outward where needed – a narrower surface with tighter coupling to delivery data.
-Power BI Connector for Jira (which also covers ServiceNow and monday.com), Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, plus SQL or data warehouse exports ship as separate Marketplace apps from Tempo, not as bundled parts of the SPM suite.
-Execution data lands in the BI tools finance and the PMO already run, rather than another system they'd have to maintain.
+Power BI Connectors for Jira, ServiceNow, and monday.com; Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, Oracle Analytics and SAP Analytics Cloud connectors, plus SQL or data warehouse exports ship as separate Tempo SPM suite modules.

 Top Airtable strengths